About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-Engineering research and teaching at Oxford takes place in a unified Department of Engineering Science whose close to 90 academic staff are committed to advanced work in their own specialities while recognising a common engineering foundation.
+Engineering research and teaching at Oxford takes place in a unified Department of Engineering Science with over 100 academic staff who are committed to advanced work in their own specialities while recognising a common engineering foundation.
 This creates an intellectual space where interdisciplinary work thrives and where expert advice is available to students in areas which though not central to their core research still impinge on it.

 There are strong links too with researchers in other departments in the mathematical and physical sciences and, ever increasingly, with researchers and practitioners in medical science departments and University hospitals.

-The seven research clusters in engineering science at Oxford are:
+The eight research clusters in engineering science at Oxford are:

 - civil and offshore